thunlp/PELT/README.md

-Source code for A Simple but Effective Pluggable Entity Lookup Table for Pre-trained Language Models.
+Official code and data of the ACL 2022 paper "A Simple but Effective Pluggable Entity Lookup Table for Pre-trained Language Models".

 ## Requiremnt